pvpkiran/kubernetes/README.md

 kubectl port-forward serivce/demo-app 8090:8090

-skaffold dev
+skaffold dev (or use Intellij Cloud Code plugin)

-kustomize build ---> to see the comined yaml output kubectl apply -k . (run from kustomize/base directory)```
+kustomize build // to see the combined yaml output kubectl apply -k . (run from kustomize/base or kustomize/qa directory)```